felixdivo/rmv-rpi-display/README.md

 5. [Enable SPI](https://www.raspberrypi.org/documentation/hardware/raspberrypi/spi/README.md).

 6. Adjust the timezone to (for example) Germany/Berlin.
-This can be done from within `sudo raspi-config`.
+This can be done from within `sudo raspi-config` and checked with the `date` command.
 Restart after this just to be sure. ;)

 7. Clone the git repo onto the Pi.
 This assumes that the code was cloned into `/home/pi`, making the entry point sit at `/home/pi/rmv-rpi-display/app.py`.
 ```bash